- Reaction - Solution

 The Problem Reaction Solution Paradigm

 - The government creates or exploits a problem blaming it on others (false flag).

 - The people react by asking the government for help willing to give up their rights.

 - The government offers the solution that was planned long before the crisis.

 in 1933 to blame on his political enemies.
-He would later
+He would later declare that,

-drives people harder than a fear of sudden death.
+people harder than a fear of sudden death.”

 Propagandists in the U.S. government used the Hegelian Dialectic and the 9/11 attacks to justify it's war on terrorism, wage war in Afganistan and Iraq, and to convince the American people to give up their rights for their supposed safety.

 False flags are covert operations usually conducted by governments or corporations which are made to appear as though performed by another entity.
 For instance when Nero burned Rome to blame it on the Christians, when Hitler burned his own Reichstag to blame on the communists, or when the USS Maine was blown-up to blame on Cuba/Spain.
 False flags are used disturbingly often and effectively through the implementation of the Hegelian Dialectic.